 Certain jurisdictions have rules that govern fixed-term leases as well.
 For example, in BC, a fixed-term tenancy agreement that doesn’t stipulate what happens after the term automatically becomes a month-to-month tenancy at that time.

 As a landlord, once you’ve found a good tenant, you may want them to sign a 6-month or 1-year term for a few reasons, including:

-The tenancy agreement form covers such things such as:
+The Residential Tenancy Agreement covers such things such as: